edamame-course/Metagenome/2016-07-15-assessing-metagenome-assembly.md

 # Evaluating or Assessing an Assembly

-Authored by Jin Choi for EDAMAME2016
+Authored by Jin Choi for EDAMAME

 ## Summary